 For every action, there must be a reaction.
 The reaction to their action MUST be justifiable and fair.
 If they tell you to shut up, don’t be going to their room and packing up all their toys, it is too far.
-What will you do it they do something a lot worse?
+What will you do if they do something a lot worse?

 By now, you should really have spoken with your partner and set up some punishments that fit specific crimes.

-My punishments include banning him from his iPad, removing one of his favorite toys or putting him on the foot of the stairs, where he is not allowed to move for a certain amount of time.
+My punishments include banning him from his iPad, removing one of his favorite toys, or putting him on the foot of the stairs, where he is not allowed to move for a certain amount of time.

 Think about how your punishment may affect them.
-I was around a friends house a couple of years back, and his child threw a massive tantrum.
-He picked her up, took her to bed, shut the door and returned downstairs.
+I was around a friend’s house a couple of years back, and his child threw a massive tantrum.
+He picked her up, took her to bed, shut the door, and returned downstairs.